harnaman-hk/rate-limiter/Readme.md

 ## API Rate Limiter

 API rate limiter restricts the number calls made by a client to an API.
 The module can be plugged in as a middleware for any endpoint.
 We can add a rate limit to a specific route or to all the APIs exposed by a service.
+This project aims to develop a rate limiter middleware which can be plugged in any application.

 ### Design
 <details open>